nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the E-Lister.

 Format: `list`

 ![list](images/listExample.png)

-*Why do we need this command?* This is mostly used to refresh the whole list of contacts storing in the app so far after you use **filter** command *(see later)*.
+*Why do we need this command?* This is mostly used to refresh the whole list of contacts stored in the app so far after you use **filter** command *(see later)*.
 #### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in the E-Lister.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/INCOME] [t/TAG] [t/MORE_TAGS]…​`